How to Select a Printer Tray with Tray Selector

 Call tsModule.SetDocumentProtectPassword("secret")

-' Set a page range for the next profile printed (works for all profiles) available from version 1.2.4 upwards
+' Set a page range for the next profile printed

 Call tsModule.SetNextPageRange("2-3")